Kristina01111000/Drws_site/README.md

 - .customclass is the class name to add a border around a group

+- wants some posts that visible always, some that are unlisted that he uses other sources
+	- meta tags: don'treuse, taken from another source, copied, drwwritten,
+	- put in categories instead, unlist the ones from other sources, put them in unlisted category
+	- all posts should have comments turned off -> for now
+		- comments need to be removed manually if they are turned off after comments have been added

 To Do:

 - ssl not working in safari, silk browsers